 The photo above shows the Right Side/RS of the stitch pattern on the left and the Wrong Side/WS on the right.
 The WS photo shows the deep texture in this stitch pattern, and it is this that gives the fabric its warmth and insulating properties.

 The Hebden Gilet Jacket is made from a soft and cozy merino yarn, Lang Merino 120, and features large snap-fasteners for an authentic gilet look.

 If you would like to see more information about this knitting pattern, then please click here.
-The pattern in available in a choice of formats: a PDF file from the website, a Kindle version from Amazon Kindle and an iBooks version from the iBookstore.

 Until next time - Keep warm!